-Promoting participation and achievement in culture and arts to support growth of the cultural industries.
+Promoting participation and achievement in culture and arts to support growth of the creative industries.

 Sign in to our culture and the arts online grants page.